Brandon-Rozek/website/content/blog/please-monitor-disk-usage.md

 echo "Mountpoint $MOUNTPOINT is currently using ${usage_percent}% of available space."
 ```

 The only part left undefined here is the `sendMsg` function.
-For me, I send a [webhook notification](https://brandonrozek.com/blog/webhook-notifications-on-systemd-service-failure/) to Zulip in order to both get notified and have a log of these messages.
+For me, I send a [webhook notification](https://brandonrozek.com/blog/webhook-notifications-on-systemd-service-failure/) to Zulip to both get notified and have a log of these messages.

 To have this check regularly automatically, we create a systemd service and timer files.